Kid Rock: Politics and views

 Ritchie is a supporter of the Republican Party, although he has routinely proclaimed himself as libertarian philosophically, stating he has socially liberal views on topics like abortion and gay marriage but conservative views on economics.
 Ritchie has advocated legalizing and taxing marijuana, cocaine, and heroin.
 He has also stated, "I don't think crazy people should have guns."
 He was a vocal supporter of American military involvement in the Iraq War.
 Ritchie has met with presidents Bill Clinton, Barack Obama, and Donald Trump while they were in office.
 Regarding his political views, Ritchie said, "I have friends everywhere.
 Democrat, Republican, this that and the other. ...
 We're all human beings first, Americans second.
 Let's find some common ground and get along."
-However, during his speech at the 2018 WWE Hall of Fame ceremony, he stated that he wanted to "body slam some Democrats".
+During his speech at the 2018 WWE Hall of Fame ceremony, he stated that he wanted to "body slam some Democrats".

 Ritchie supported Bill Clinton and George W. Bush during their presidencies.
-In 2008, Ritchie supported newly elected President Barack Obama, saying that the president's election was "a great thing for black people."
+In 2008, Ritchie supported newly elected President Barack Obama, saying that Obama's election was "a great thing for black people."
 In 2012, Ritchie campaigned for Republican presidential candidate Mitt Romney; the candidate used Ritchie's song "Born Free" as his campaign theme.
 In 2015, Ritchie publicly endorsed Ben Carson for the Republican nomination for President of the United States in the 2016 election.
 In February 2016, he voiced approval for Donald Trump's campaign for the same office.
 In December, Kid Rock sparked controversy for selling T-shirts supporting Trump at concerts, including one showing a map of the United States which labelled the states which had voted against Trump as "Dumbfuckistan".